 COP26 is the most important climate talk this year, and the most important climate conference since the Paris Agreement in 2015.
 But what happens after the negotiations have closed in Glasgow in November?

-In this panel discussion, bringing to a close our Climate Talks series, which began in January 2021, a panel of climate scientists, policymakers and activists will come together to review the successes and shortcomings of the UN Climate Change Conference (COP26).
+In this panel discussion, a panel of climate scientists, policymakers and activists came together to review the successes and shortcomings of the UN Climate Change Conference (COP26).

-The panel will give a breakdown of what was committed to at the conference to ensure that the world reduces its carbon emissions by half by the end of the decade and to reach Net Zero by 2050.
-The panel will also assess the challenges to nations committing to those commitments.
+The panel gave a breakdown of what was committed to at the conference to ensure that the world reduces its carbon emissions by half by the end of the decade and to reach Net Zero by 2050.
+The panel also assessed the challenges to nations committing to those commitments.